USAJOBS/help-center/how-to/account/documents/resume/edit.md

 ## Built resumes

-To edit a resume that you built using the USAJOBS Resume Builder tool:
+To edit a resume that you created using the USAJOBS Resume Builder tool:

-1. Sign into your USAJOBS account.
+1. Sign into your USAJOBS profile.
 2. Go to  **Documents** - your resumes appear in your documents.
 3. Click the **Edit** link for the USAJOBS builder resume you would like to change.
 4. Make your edits and click **Save**.